-The fear and tension, loneliness, heartbreak and joy of veterans returning home is at the heart of Hugo Friedhofer’s Oscar-winning score.
+The fear and tension, loneliness, heartbreak, and joy of veterans returning home are at the heart of Hugo Friedhofer’s Oscar-winning score.
 Though the setting is post-WWII, the music still feels fresh and alive.
 With spare, open harmonies, Friedhofer keeps the sentimentality at bay without forsaking any of the emotion inherent in the drama.
 A beautiful, moving score that kicks you in the gut.

 5. PEYTON PLACE (1957)

 The lush, Americana—or should I say New England—of Franz Waxman’s score is the epitome of 1950s soap opera.
 Though its lush strings and rich harmonies could easily have tipped into sudsy bathos, Waxman is far too strong a composer for that.
 The music captures the innocence of the white picket fence and the underlying tension of a town about to be uprooted at its core.
 A stunning, emotional score that never fails to wring buckets of tears from my eyes.

 For a heathen like me, this is as close to heaven as I’ll probably ever get.
 Alfred Newman’s Oscar-winning classic is a two-hour reflection on the power of faith and fear.
 Newman’s music captures young Bernadette’s innocence and belief as she sees the vision of a beautiful lady in a French grotto.
 Newman paints visionary musical pictures rich with emotion.
 As the title card says, “For those who believe, no explanation is necessary; for those who do not believe, no explanation is possible.”